gitit36/-SPACE-DEFENSE-/README.md

 # SPACE-DEFENSE

+A simple shooting game made using Processing & Arduino (see picture attached).

 The development of the game consisted of three main milestones with the respective order of priority:

 1. Processing game design